 We saw an elephant in the street.

-- There is an owl in the room!
+- There is a bird in the room!

-Generally, Indefinite Articles are used to refer to things unknown to both the speaker and writer and we find them before nouns or adjectives.
+Indefinite Articles are used to refer to general or non-specific things unknown to both the speaker and writer.

 Indefinite articles (“a” and “an”) are determiners and are used to talk about non-specific things or general categories.
 They are placed before nouns or adjectives.